 - Consumers will realise that fundamental decisions about them are being made using this data

 - Consumers, particularly those in the EU/EEA who are protected by GDPR, will gradually become aware of their new found rights

 - Consumers will start making access requests.
 I don’t have a crystal ball and I’ve no sense as to whether it will be a trickle or a tsunami.
 In the UK, a watered down version of this right already exists and it’s fair to say that most organisations haven’t been inundated with access requests but my sense is that the privacy climate is rapidly changing and as a result the number of requests may increase significantly.

-As a result, my expectation is that Article 15 of the GDPR (the right of access) is going to have a direct impact on healthcare professionals as well as any other industry that captures, holds and processes significant amounts of personal data.
+As a result, Article 15 of the GDPR (the right of access) has a direct impact on healthcare professionals as well as any other industry that captures, holds and processes significant amounts of personal data.